Capital Inequality Induced Business Cycles

 The consumption spike in the high saving rate level $s_5$ in Fig. \ref{few_agents_cause transitions} happens on the much slower timescale which is associated with the economic variables, mainly the depreciation rate $\kappa$.
 The change in occupation numbers then follows on the slow timescale.

 Our model exhibits hysteresis of business cycles, referring to long-term effects of fluctuations on economic growth, which corroborates a recent paradigm shift in economic growth theory \cite{IMF_review, ABM_hysteresis}.
 We find that fluctuations can lead to a long term change in production, if the system is in the multistable regime and population growth is introduced ~\cite{acemouglu2009modern}.
-For details see \cite{sup_mat}.
+For details and empirical literature see \cite{sup_mat}.

 \emph{Coherence resonance} is a common phenomenon in noisy excitable nonlinear systems.
-It describes the non-monotonic dependence of the coherence of noise-induced oscillations upon noise intensity, i.e., there exists an optimum noise intensity that maximizes coherence \cite{Pikovsky}.
+It describes the non-monotonic dependence of the coherence of noise-induced oscillations upon noise intensity, i.e., there exists an optimum noise intensity maximizing coherence \cite{Pikovsky}.
 A common measure of coherence is correlation time \cite{Delay_Feedback_Controls_Noise, zakharova2013coherence,Geffert2014}.
-With this measure~\cite{sup_mat}, coherence resonance is visible as maximum correlation time for non-zero noise intensity.
+Coherence resonance is visible as maximum correlation time~\cite{sup_mat} for non-zero noise intensity.

 Since population growth is a major driver of economic growth, it is natural to ask how the oscillatory behavior changes as the system size increases.
+After rescaling Eqns.~{(\ref{SDE-n}), (\ref{SDE-non-central-moments})} to densities $\bm{c}=\bm{n}/N$, the population size $N$ directly corresponds to a noise intensity parameter $\Gamma = 1/\sqrt{N}$ if $L/N=const.$